SHORE EXCURSIONS

 Duration 5 hrs

-Meet a Nordic designer and discover how she upcycles discarded waste materials to create green fashions.
-The venue for this enlightening experience will be the Telliskivi Creative City, a former industrial complex that has been converted into the largest creative center in Estonia.
+Meet a Nordic assistant designer and discover how she upcycles discarded waste materials to create green fashions.
+The venue for this enlightening experience will be the Telliskivi Creative City, a former industrial complex that has been converted into the largest creative center in Estonia, which is also a member of the UN Fashion and Lifestyle Network.
 Of all the studios and galleries, the one that Reet Aus owns may be the most inspiring.
 She is committed to ending the fashion industry’s throwaway culture by creating clothing with excess textiles that would otherwise end up in a landfill.
 By upcycling or turning old garments into higher-quality sustainable ones, she helps to reduce Estonia’s carbon footprint.
 You will find a similar environmentally conscious atmosphere at the photography museum Fotografiska.
 After browsing the exhibits, you will enjoy lunch at a zero-waste restaurant, where the dishes are as creative as the photography.
 Views of Tallinn’s World Heritage site, Old Town, will enhance the dining experience.

 HIGHLIGHTS

-• Meet a designer that upcycles discarded textiles to create sustainable fashions.
+• Meet an assistant designer that upcycles discarded textiles to create sustainable fashions.

 • See stylish high-quality clothing made with materials once earmarked for the landfill.